deefour/transformer/README.md

 #### 1.4.0 - October 20, 2016

- - Support for default attributes being set on a class' new `$defaults` property.
+ - Support for default attributes being set on a class' new `$fallbacks` property.
 This set of defaults will be checked when an attribute is requested which does not exist or is `NULL`.
 Thanks to [@dgallinari](https://github.com/dgallinari) [#2](https://github.com/deefour/transformer/pull/2)

 #### 1.3.0 - October 16, 2016